What topics to write about

 That’s because I know what is important when you blog.

-So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and figure out what the heck to blog about!
+So, if you are a brand new blogger – like you just started your blog this week – then I encourage you to hang around here and figure out what topics to write about no matter where you are in your blogging journey.

-Here’s the thing about your blog niche – it doesn’t matter if you have one in the beginning.
+Here’s the thing about your blog niche and the topics on what to write about – it doesn’t matter if you have one in the beginning.

 There, I’ve said it.